7 Tips for Using GIFs in Email Marketing Campaigns

 Email marketing is one of the most powerful ways to earn conversions for your business.
 With a potential return on investment (ROI) of 4400%, it is crucial that you put time and effort into making your emails interesting and engaging.
 Graphics Interchange Format (GIFs) are a great addition to your emails that will help garner interest in your content.

 In this post, we’ll provide you with seven tips to help you successfully use GIFs in your email marketing campaign.
+While you’re here, you can also check out our list of email marketing tools to help your campaign run smoothly!

 Let’s get started!